basic-go-ahead/wikipedia-image-caption-matching/README.md

 #### Calculating Ranks ([train-ranks-for-model-XX.ipynb](https://github.com/basic-go-ahead/wikipedia-image-caption-matching/blob/main/notebooks/ranking/final_model/train-ranks-for-model-XX.ipynb))

 Uses `model-00` to produce its ranks for the validation and holdout datasets.
+For each image, the ranks obtained are used to determine the 50 candidates with the highest rank, while the rest of the ones are rejected.
-These ranks form training and validation data for the final model.
+The best candidates and its ranks subsequently form training and validation data for the final model.

 The notebook should serve as a template to produce ranks for the rest base models.
-Just set a suitable value for `MODEL_PATH`.
+Just set a suitable value for `MODEL_PATH` in order to switch the notebook to another base model.

 #### Rank Stacking ([data-for-final-model.ipynb](https://github.com/basic-go-ahead/wikipedia-image-caption-matching/blob/main/notebooks/ranking/final_model/data-for-final-model.ipynb))

+The ranks computed in the previous stage are stacked.

 #### Final Model Training ([train-final-model.ipynb](https://github.com/basic-go-ahead/wikipedia-image-caption-matching/blob/main/notebooks/ranking/final_model/train-final-model.ipynb))